 If your income varies month to month, whether you work on commission, freelance, or have an irregular pay schedule, it’s important to budget carefully to avoid overspending.

-Here’s a simple way to do that in EveryDollar:
+Here’s how to achieve this in EveryDollar:

 Add an Income Line for Each Paycheck

-Create a separate income item for every paycheck you expect to receive that month. -
+Create a separate income item for every paycheck you expect to receive during the month.Use a Low Estimate in the Planned Column

-Enter a conservative (low) estimate for each paycheck based on your past income.
-If you’re unsure, review previous pay statements to find a reliable baseline.
-This way, you avoid overestimating and risking overspending. -
+Enter a conservative, low estimate for each paycheck based on your past income.
+If you’re unsure, review previous pay statements to find a reliable, historical baseline.
+This way, you can avoid overestimating and risk overspending.Build Your Budget Around Your Low Estimate

-Create your budget assuming you’ll receive the lower amount.
-This helps you live within your means, even if your income fluctuates. -
+Create your budget and assume you’ll receive the lower income amount.
+This helps you live within your means, even if your income fluctuates.Adjust When You Get Paid

-When your paycheck arrives, add the actual income amount to your budget.
-Then update the Planned column to match what you actually received. -
+When your paycheck arrives, input the actual income amount to your budget.
+Then update the Planned column to match what you actually received.Allocate Extra Income Wisely

 Example:

 Let’s say your monthly income ranges between $3,000 and $4,000.
-Budget using $3,000 as your Planned income - maybe $1,500 per paycheck if you get paid twice a month.
+Budget using $3,000 as your Planned income, maybe $1,500 per paycheck if you get paid twice a month.
 When you get paid $3,500, update your Planned income to $3,500 (for example, $1,750 per paycheck), then decide how to best use the extra $500.

 💡 Pro Tip: Consider creating a Hill & Valley Fund to help manage months with lower income and save for those times when you earn more.
 Learn more in the Over the Hill, Through the Valley section of this article.